AzerPUG/DruidOnly-Raids/README.md

 [![](https://github.com/AzerPUG/AZP-Files/raw/main/Panels/Twitter%20Panel%20Small.png "")](http://www.azerpug.com/twitter "")
 [![](https://github.com/AzerPUG/AZP-Files/raw/main/Panels/Instagram%20Panel%20Small.png "")](http://www.azerpug.com/instagram "")

 # THE EVENT HAS PASSED AND WAS A SUCCESS!
 NEW INFO WILL COME WHEN A NEW ONE IS PLANNED.
-CHECK OUT OUR DISCORD IF YOU WANT TO GET NOTIFIED WHEN ANOTHER DRUID ONYL EVENT IS SCEDULED!
+CHECK OUT OUR DISCORD IF YOU WANT TO GET NOTIFIED WHEN ANOTHER DRUID ONLY EVENT IS SCEDULED!

 # Pre-Info, before you read.
 - This event will be on ***Alliance-EU***, you are not able to join otherwise!